Photo credit: Gardenista cafe in Hanoi

 Except for freelancers and/or expats working for foreign companies, remote work is generally not popular in Vietnam.

 During the peak of Covid-19, many offices quickly adapted to being fully-remote.
-However, as Vietnamese vaccination rates hit >95% and the country returned to normal, most companies quickly transitioned to hybrid work, and then back to fully in-person work.
+However, once Vietnamese vaccination rates hit >95% and the country returned to normal, most companies quickly transitioned to hybrid work, and then back to fully in-person work.

 Why is remote work so unpopular in Vietnam (except among freelancers)?
 Here are three reasons why, which have a to do with Vietnamese work culture:

 - Intrinsic motivation – Vietnamese managers and employers tend to not believe that employees can be intrinsically motivated.
-The default belief is that if the boss isn’t there to lord over the employees, then employees won’t actually work hard (this is ironic given that the Vietnamese tend to have very strong work-ethics).
+The default belief is that if the boss isn’t there to lord over the employees, then employees won’t actually work hard (this is ironic given that the Vietnamese tend to have a very strong work-ethic).

 - Maintenance of relationship – a lot of Vietnamese business gets done in meetings and meals that are meant to maintain relationships with business-partners and clients.
-These aren’t just elite inner-circle events: junior employees are often expected to attend the meals and liven-up the atmosphere for the sake of the guests (some companies hire women just to entertain partners).
+These aren’t just elite inner-circle events: junior employees are often expected to attend and liven-up the atmosphere for the sake of the guests (some companies hire women just to entertain partners).
 Such maintenance of relationships cannot really be done remotely.